 - Queensland Ambulance Services.

-The operational performance benefits of a new digital radio communications network include:
+The business case investigated operational performance benefits of a new digital radio communications network, which would include:

 - improved network availability, coverage and global positioning